Alfresco/docs-alfresco/content-accelerator/latest/configure/actions.md

 #### Scanning

 The Bulk Upload scanning functionality allows a user to scan multiple documents and upload them.
-To enable, change the "Allow Documents from Scanner" slider to "Yes" in the Bulk Upload Action  Advanced Properties section of the admin config.
+To enable, change the **Allow Documents from Scanner** slider to `Yes` in the Bulk Upload Action  Advanced Properties section of the admin config.

 ##### Setting up Scanning

 Follow the steps to setup Scanning paper documents into ACA.
-Currently, this functionality is set using HTML5 and Dynamic Web TWAIN (DWT) Version 12.3.1.
+Currently, this functionality is set using Dynamic Web TWAIN (DWT) Version 18.5.

 ###### Install Scanner Drivers